 Pro: Joe Bang (+8pts)

-This was easily the most entertaining and most memorable parts of the movie.
-Daniel Craig becomes this character in a way that was so much fun to watch.
-This character is a silly, nutjob with a badass attitude and a gift for science.
-That makes for a very entertaining combination and it was even more entertaining to watch Daniel Craig in the role.
-He is a tough criminal, a lunatic, and a genius all wrapped up into one great character, and this movie was significantly better whenever he was on screen.
+This was easily one of the most entertaining and most memorable parts of the movie.
+Daniel Craig became this character in a way that was so much fun to watch.
+This character was a silly nutjob with a badass attitude and a gift for science.
+That made for a very entertaining combination and it was even more entertaining to watch Daniel Craig in the role.
+He was a tough criminal, a lunatic, and a genius all wrapped up into one great character, and this movie was significantly better whenever he was on screen.

 Pro: The Heist (+4pts)

-With all my issues with the movie leading up to this point, I was both interested and entertained as soon as the group gets to the vault, I was interested and entertained.
-I enjoyed seeing how they handled the complex tube system and how they planned the getting the money out.
-The characters were all anxious, which made me anxious—in a good, suspenseful sort of way—and it was fun to watch all of these characters interact with each other.
-Their unique personalities clashed and it made for an entertaining couple of scenes.
+With all my issues with the movie leading up to this point, I was both interested and entertained as soon as the group got to the vault.
+I enjoyed seeing how they handled the complex tube system, and I enjoyed seeing how they planned to get the money out.
+The characters were all anxious, which made me anxious—in a good, suspenseful sort of way—and it was fun to watch all of these characters interacting with each other in that intensity.
+Their unique personalities clashed and it made for an entertaining climax for this movie.